cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 | iPhone 11 Pro vertical                   |       34       |
 | iPhone 11 Pro horizontal without sidebar |       62       |

-This all actually suggests that 57 – 62 characters is a reasonable target for wrapping (I kind of wish it was 72, but *c’est la vie*).
+This all actually suggests that 57 - 62 characters is a reasonable target for wrapping (I kind of wish it was 72, but *c'est la vie*).

 ### Tables